Skip to main content

 LeakTracker.emit(emitter: const MyCustomEmitter());

 LeakTracker.emit() does not clear the registry.
-To clear the registry, call LeakTracker.reset().
+To reset it, call LeakTracker.reset().

-To assert that no leaks are present — for example in a test — use LeakTracker.verifyNoLeaks(), which throws a LeakTrackerException if any tracked allocations remain outstanding.
+To assert that no leaks are present — and throw a LeakTrackerException if any tracked allocations remain — use LeakTracker.verifyNoLeaks().
+The debug-only variant, LeakTracker.verifyNoLeaksInDebug(), is a no-op in release builds:

 void main() {